 For each of the seven issue areas, a Federal Advocacy Committee advocates in support of NLC's federal policy positions.
-Members of each Committee serve for one calendar year and are appointed by the NLC President.
+Members of each committee are appointed by the NLC President and serve for one calendar year.

 Federal Advocacy Committees

 Federal Advocacy Committee members are responsible for advocating on legislative priorities, providing input on legislative priorities, and reviewing and approving policy proposals and resolutions.
 Additionally, Committee members engage in networking and sharing of best practices.